Jana Sinyor

 Jana Sinyor (born 1976) is a Canadian television writer and producer.
 She is best known as the creator of the television comedy-drama series Being Erica and Dark Oracle.

 Early life

-Sinyor was born in Ottawa, Canada, and raised in the Jewish faith, the daughter of Egypt-born father Albert, a medical-equipment manufacturer, and mother Lynda, a computer programmer and teacher.
+Sinyor was born in Ottawa, Canada, and raised in the Jewish faith as the daughter of Egypt-born father, Albert (a medical-equipment manufacturer) and mother, Lynda (a computer programmer and teacher).
 She received a Bachelor of Arts degree in religious studies from Montreal's McGill University in 1998.
 She then worked in a call center for a year before taking a screenwriting course at Ryerson University in Toronto and going on to study at the Canadian Film Centre.

 Career

 She was a writer on seasons 2 and 3 of Degrassi: The Next Generation.